microsoftgraph/microsoft-graph-docs/content/get-started/php.md

-# Get started with the Microsoft Graph in a PHP app
+# Get started with Microsoft Graph in a PHP app

 This article describes the tasks required to get an access token from the Azure AD v2.0 endpoint and call  Microsoft Graph.
 It walks you through building the [Connect Sample for PHP](https://github.com/microsoftgraph/php-connect-rest-sample) and explains the main concepts that you implement to use Microsoft Graph.
 The article also describes how to access Microsoft Graph by using REST calls.